sophiaponte/prefect-legacy/docs/core/concepts/secrets.md

 Prefect provides a mechanism called `Secrets` for working with sensitive information.

 - `Secret` tasks, which are special tasks that can be used in your flow when working with sensitive information.
 Unlike regular tasks, `Secret` tasks are designed to access sensitive information at runtime and use a special `SecretResult` to ensure the results are not stored.
-- The `prefect.client.secrets` API, which provides a lower-level interface for working with sensitive information.
+- The `prefectlegacy.client.secrets` API, which provides a lower-level interface for working with sensitive information.
 This API can be used where tasks are unavailable, including notifications, state handlers, and result handlers.

 The most common case for secrets is to authenticate to third-party systems.
 For more information on best practices to do so, see our deployment recipe on [Third Party Authentication](../../orchestration/recipes/third_party_auth.md).